Categories with Families: Unityped, Simply Typed, and Dependently Typed: Dependent type theory and categories with families

 \subsubsection{Inference rules}

 The inference rules of intuitionistic type theory can be separated into two kinds.
 The first kind are the general rules, the most basic rules for reasoning with dependent types.
 They deal with \emph{substitution}, \emph{context formation}, \emph{assumption}, and \emph{general equality reasoning}.
-They form the backbone of the dependently typed structure, and bear no information yet on term and type formers.
-The second kind consists of the rules for type formers, such as $\Pi, \Sigma,$ and extensional identity types.
+They form the backbone of the dependently typed structure, and carry no information yet about specific term and type formers.
+The second kind consists of the rules for type formers, such as $\Pi, \Sigma,$ and identity types.
 These rules are divided into \emph{formation}, \emph{introduction}, \emph{elimination}, and \emph{equality rules} (also called \emph{computation rules}).

-\emph{Categories with families} capture models of the first kind of rules: the backbone of Martin-L\"of type theory, independently of type and term constructors.
+\emph{Categories with families} capture models of the first kind of rules: the backbone of Martin-L\"of type theory which is independent of type and term constructors.